babynus/projeqtor/projeqtor/docs/user/Today.rst

 .. rubric:: Parameters

-* Click on |Parameter| to access screen parameters.

 .. figure:: /images/GUI/TODAY_BOX_Parameters.png
    :alt: Dialog box - Today parameters
    :align: center

+* Click on |Parameter| to access screen parameters.

-.. rubric:: Period for task selection
+ .. compound:: Period for task selection

    Allows to define the period for tasks will be displayed.

     .. compound:: **Due date**

     * Select only items with due date less than today plus this selected period.

     .. compound:: **Or not set**

     * Select also items with due date not set.

-.. rubric:: Refresh parameters
+ .. compound:: Refresh parameters

    Allows to define parameters for automatic refresh.

     .. compound:: **Field Refresh delay**

     * Selects the delay between two screen refresh.

     .. compound:: **Field Scroll delay**

     * Selects the delay between two scrolling.

 .. _items-be-displayed:

-.. rubric:: Items to be displayed
+ .. compound:: Items to be displayed

    * Allows to define sections displayed on the screen.
    * Allows to reorder sections displayed with drag & drop feature.
    * Using the selector area button icon drag |Drag|.

    The number of items to display for the user can be customized in the user parameters, in the display tab.

    Enter the number of projects or tasks to appear on the screen.

    See: :ref:`User parameters<display-parameters>`

    If you have added any reports to the Today page, they will appear in the list.

    You can hide the added reports by clicking on the box.

    See : :ref:`Favorite Report<favorite_report>`

    See : :ref:`Today Screen Report<today_report>`

    See: :ref:`extending<extending-today>`

+.. rubric:: Activity Stream

+Click on |ActivityStream| to display the activity stream on the Today page.

+It will display all the elements whose user rights allow visibility.

 .. raw:: latex

     \newpage